I'm being cared for by: Feline Urgent Rescue of Western North Carolina

 already spayed, up to date with shots, and good with cats.

-Abra is best friends with Maddie.
+Maddie is best friends with Abra.
 Please adopt both of them so they can stay together!

 I am already spayed, up to date with shots, and good with cats.